Looking for quality English-Chinese or Chinese-English translation?

-Cellophane noodle should also not be confused with rice vermicelli (mi fen).
-Both have thin hairlike threads but rice vermicelli is made from rice and are whitish in color.
+Bean threads should not be confused with rice vermicelli 米粉 (mi fen).
+Both have thin hairlike threads but rice vermicelli is made from rice flour and are whitish in color even after it has been cooked.

 500ml soup stock